Superalgos/Superalgos/README.md

 The minimum hardware setup recommended for actively using the app, designing strategies and interacting with the charts is 8 GB of RAM and a dual-core processor at 2.4 GHz.

-The minimum hardware setup for a virtual machine (VM) or virtual private server (VPS) destined to trade live and not intended for active use is 4 GB of RAM and a dual-core processor at 2.4 GHz.
+The minimum hardware setup for a virtual machine (VM) or a virtual private server (VPS) destined to trade live and not intended for active use is 4 GB of RAM and a dual-core processor at 2.4 GHz.
 This is recommended to minimize deployment costs.
 Under this configuration, the app becomes slow to react to user input.
 Under such configuration, you should start the live trading session and minimize the browser for lower CPU and memory consumption.

 The following recommendations may make your life easier using this pre-release in alpha stage: